tmager/Composte/README.md

 This directory contains documentation of the project and deliverables for COMP 50CP.
-Much of the documentation is out of date, and a fair amount may also be wunreachable from internal links.
+Much of the documentation is out of date, and a fair amount may also be unreachable from internal links.

 __protocol__